 Encounter with the Greek Captives:

-TThey stared at the ground in silence, with tears welling up in their eyes, and Alexander gently asked what saddened them.
-A spokesman answered that they didn’t want to return to Greece as monsters.
+Despite this promise, they stared at the ground in silence, with tears welling up in their eyes, and Alexander gently asked what saddened them.
+After a moment, a spokesman answered that they didn’t want to return to Greece as monsters.
 They begged the king only to grant them a piece of land where they could spend the rest of their lives with one another.
 Deeply moved, Alexander gave them each 3,000 denarii in place of 1000.
 He also gave them gifts of clothes, cattle, sheep and corn seed to help them start their new lives.

 Fire in Persepolis:

 Yet Alexander himself had worse in store for the city.
 That night, a fire started and burned through many of the old, ornate palaces of the kings of Persia.
-Exactly how, why, and who started the fire was uncertain among the ancient authors, and remains in debate today.
+Ancient authors were uncertain exactly how, why, and who started the fire, and modern historians still debate the question today.
 Arrian claimed that the Macedonians set the fire rationally and deliberately.
-That they were taking vengeance for the poor souls they had met along the road and in retribution for 480 B.C., when Persia burnt the city of Athens.
-Diodorus, Curtius, and Plutarch all relate that the fire was instigated by a courtesan of Ptolemy’s named Thais.
+He believed they took their vengeance for the poor souls they had met along the road and exacted retribution for 480 B.C., when Persia burnt the city of Athens.
+However, Diodorus, Curtius, and Plutarch all relate that a courtesan of Ptolemy’s named Thais instigated the arson.
 She made a speech during the Macedonians’ feasting and revels that night in which she exhorted them to avenge Athens.
 Wildly drunk, they eagerly paraded out and started the fire, which engulfed the cultural heart of the Persian Empire.

 Sources: Diodorus, Library of History; Plutarch, Life of Alexander; Arrian, Anabasis; Curtius, The History of Alexander